Export control of strategic goods

 In the case of the import, export and transit of weapons, defence-related products and dual use goods from or to the Belgian Army or the Federal Police, the competent authority is the Federal Public Service Economy, SME’s, Self-employed and Energy, license unit (FR - NL).

 The export of nuclear goods is subject to the prior authorization by the Federal Minister of Energy, based on the advice by the Belgian Advisory Committee for the Non-Proliferation of Nuclear Weapons (FR - NL).

 On a voluntary basis, states have created multilateral export control regimes.
 These states seek to harmonise their export controls and enhance international cooperation in order to thwart the plans of would-be proliferators and mala fide end users.
 The regimes are:

 - Australia Group (chemical and biological weapons)

-- Wassenaar Arrangement (conventional arms)
+- Wassenaar Arrangement (conventional weapons)

 Belgium is member of all these export control regimes.
 All relevant Federal and Regional Authorities, such as the licensing authorities and customs administration (FR - NL), are involved in the activities of these regimes.
 The FPS Foreign Affairs is responsible for general policy and co-ordination.